ioga/perceptive/README.md

     require("perceptive")

-And bind perceptive notification to some widget with parameters (widget object, query string), for example, for your default clock widget:
+Bind perceptive notification to some widget:

-    perceptive.register(mytextclock, 'Saint Petersburg Russia')
+    perceptive.register(mytextclock, 2123260)

-So, current weather and three days forecast for Saint Petersburg would be shown when you'll place your mouse over clock widget.
+Where the second argument is so-called WOEID code of your city.
+To obtain it you can google 'yahoo weather %CITYNAME%' and follow the first link.
+It will look like http://weather.yahoo.com/united-states/california/san-diego-2487889/ and the last number in that link will be the ID you need.

 Screenshot
 -----